honeybadger-io/honeybadger-webpack/README.md

   Retrying helps fix issues like `ECONNRESET` and `SOCKETTIMEOUT` errors and retries on 429 and 500 errors as well.
   </dd>

+  <dt><code>workerCount</code> (optional &mdash; default: 5, min: 1)</dt>
+  <dd>Sourcemaps are uploaded in parallel by a configurable number of
+  workers.
+Increase or decrease this value to configure how many sourcemaps are being uploaded in parallel.</br>
+  Limited parallelism helps with connection issues in Docker environments.</dd>
 </dl>

 ### Vanilla webpack.config.js